Find Grad Schools

 $55,530 Median Salary

 There are 5 colleges and univerities across the nation that offer a master's degree in legal support.
-This degree is more popular with female students, and about 44% of recent graduates were from an underrepresented racial-ethnic group.
+This degree is more popular with female students, and about 47% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 1.1% of legal support graduates were international students.

-In 2020-2021, 106 master's degrees were awarded to legal support majors.
+During the most recent year for which data is available, 90 people earned their master's degree in legal support.
 This makes it the 234th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in legal support at each degree level.